-In Japan, saying it can't be complicated.
-The Japanese rarely use the word no directly to refuse or deny something to someone.
-They prefer to give an indirect answer instead of refusing with a simple no. The Japanese value harmony at all costs, which makes it difficult to use certain words.
-In this article, we’ll look at several ways not In japanese.
+In Japan saying no can be complicated.
+The Japanese rarely use the word “no” directly to refuse or deny something to someone.
+They prefer to give an indirect answer rather than refuse with a simple no. The Japanese value harmony at all costs, which makes it difficult to use certain words.
+In this article, we'll look at several ways to say not In japanese.

 Most should know that the main word used to say not, It's iie (いいえ).
 There is also the word nai (ない) that is usually added at the end of verbs as negative.
 These are common words that are often used, but the Japanese do not usually deny or refuse things using those words.

 Some Japanese in the difficulty of answering some questions end up using the expression chotto (ちょっと) which means something like “wait a little” or “a moment”.
 Some already understand it as a way of trying to say no, especially if it is about questions like: Do you want to go somewhere tomorrow?
 What do you think of doing something?

 In other words, if someone says that they will think about the subject or things like that, possibly he wanted to say no but he is ashamed.
 Expressions like kento sasete kudasai (I will consider) or kangaeteokimasu (I will think) can be vital words.

 Even when denying a request, the Japanese use yes to say no. Example: How would you answer the question: Can't you come today?
 Some would respond - No i can't.
 The Japanese would respond yes i can't.

 When asking a question in Japanese, even if the answer is no, it is unlikely that a Japanese person will use the expression iie [いいえ].
 It is very likely that he uses nai [ない] or not even that.

 Often Japanese will respond with sounds, and then justify it with a negative sentence with a verb ending in “masen” [ません].
 These sounds before the answer can usually be: